Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 ```
 e2800000-27fffffff : System RAM
 ```
-The First Address is the Start Address, But the Second Address is not the Size! <br />
+The First Address is the Start Address, **But the Second Address is not the Size!** <br />
 Its the Ending Address.
+Before we can get the Size, You need to Round up the End Address. <br />
-To get the Size do this: `<End Address> - <Start Address>`, Thats your Size <br />
+Once that is done do this: `<End Address> - <Start Address>`, Thats your Size. <br />
 Now you just need to add that as a Memory Region:
 ```
 # Add it under "RAM partition regions".
 {"RAM Partition",     <Start Address>,<Size Address>, AddMem, SYS_MEM, SYS_MEM_CAP, Conv,   WRITE_BACK_XN},
 ```
-After that it should look something like [this](https://github.com/Robotix22/Mu-Qcom/blob/main/Platforms/Xiaomi/sweet_k6aPkg/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c).
+After that it should look something like [this](https://github.com/Robotix22/Mu-Qcom/blob/main/Platforms/Xiaomi/limePkg/Library/DeviceMemoryMapLib/DeviceMemoryMapLib.c).

 ## Creating Android Boot Image Script (Step 3.5)